rlrightleft/learn-SQL-MySQL/sqlzoo/9_SELF_JOIN.md

 ---

 ## Problem 7
-List services which connect stops 115 ('Haymarket') and 137 ('Leith').
+Give a list of all the services which connect stops 115 and 137 ('Haymarket' and 'Leith').

 **My Solution:**